MAJOR DEVELOPMENTS

 7. Payment of Taxes

 A corporation tax must be paid on a monthly basis.
-The amount due is the difference between the tax paid from the beginning of the tax year (normally to the previous month) and the tax due on income earned in that financial year to that particular month-end.
+The amount due is the difference between the tax paid from the beginning of the tax year (normally to the previous month) and the tax due on income earned in that finanCIAl year to that particular month-end.
 The tax is due by the 20th of the following month.
 The estimated annual tax return is due three months after the end of the tax year.
 The balance of tax due, if any, must be paid at the same time.
 The final tax return is due within

-ten days of the verification of financial statements, but no later than nine months after the tax year-end.
+ten days of the verification of finanCIAl statements, but no later than nine months after the tax year-end.

 INCOME TAXES ON INDIVIDUALS